Jelly-RDF/pyjelly/docs/generic-sink.md

 {{ code_example('generic/04_serialize_grouped.py')}}

-Without using external RDF dependencies, grouped data is streamed preserving their original division.
+Grouped data is streamed in its original form, with no need for external RDF dependencies.

 ### Serializing a stream of statements